-Preferred style is to avoid abbreviations: Susan Smith earned her bachelor’s degree at Colby College and her master’s degree at New York University.
+Preferred style is to avoid abbreviations: Susan Smith earned her bachelor’s degree (or bachelor's) at Colby College and her master’s degree (or master's) at New York University.
 John Jones has a doctorate in psychology.
-(Do not use “doctorate degree”).
+(Do not use “doctorate degree”.)

 Reserve Dr. for medical professionals, not people with doctorates; use before the name: Dr. Bob Jones performed the surgery.
 When mentioning that someone has a doctor of medicine or doctor of dental surgery degree, use M.D. degree and D.D.S. degree.

 Use an apostrophe in bachelor’s degree, master’s degree, etc. However, there is no apostrophe in bachelor of arts or master of science.
 Also: an associate degree (no possessive).

 When referring to a member of the Hamilton faculty, do not use Ph.D. or Dr.; instead, use Professor of Economics Stephen Wu or Stephen Wu, professor of economics.
 See also “titles” and “endowed chairs.”

 Capitalize names of academic departments and programs.
 List the area name first: Philosophy Department, not Department of Philosophy; Africana Studies Program, not Program in Africana Studies.

 Lowercase “department” or “program” on second reference when it stands alone: He is a professor in the Chemistry Department and next year will be department chair.